ACS-100 Sora

 The ACS-100 Sora is a Brazilian two-seat Light Sport Aircraft, designed by Advanced Composites Solutions.

 Development

 The Sora (originally designated the ACS-100 Triathlon) was developed from the CB-10 Triathlon project designed by the Brazilian aircraft designer Cláudio Barros of the Federal University of Minas Gerais.
 The Sora is a two-seat side-by-side all-composite low-wing cantilever monoplane with a conventional tail unit.
 It has a fixed tricycle landing gear with retractable gear as an option.
 It is designed to be fully aerobatic (+6g to −4g).
 The first flight was planned for May 2008 with delivery of the first aircraft planned for the first half of 2008.

+Related craft

+The Sora-E is a two-seat electric powered aircraft.
+It is a joint venture between ACS Aviation of Brazil and Itaipu Binacional of Paraguay.
+The Sora-E is a side-by-side two seat low wing tri-cycle gear aircraft of composite construction.
+A Slovenian electric engine is powered by six lithium-ion polymer (LiPo) batteries.